Serving

 DoAhead:

 Corn Bread is the bread of the American South.
-A proper Southern kitchen has a seasoned iron skillet used only for corn bread and kept with the care a chef uses for his French omelet pan.
-There are many variations but a real Southern cornbread is made with buttermilk and doesn't contain sugar.
+A proper Southern kitchen has a seasoned iron skillet used only for corn bread and kept with the care a chef uses for his omelet pan.
+A real Southern cornbread is made with buttermilk and doesn't contain sugar.

 1